 A plea is still out there for anyone who adopted or is fostering any of Julianne’s ‘rescues’ to please come forward, just so we can mark any cats who survived off of the list and quit searching for them.
 You’re not in any trouble, we just need some good news that some of the cats did survive.
 Many have already been found at a farm in the area, where Julianne dumped them.
 Those were the lucky ones.

 Big Boy, a snow white beauty, is now dead.
-He collapsed after being freed from under the house crawlspace, where he’d been locked in.
 The baby kittens are all presumed dead.
 Venus and Milly, along with their kittens, are confirmed dead.
-Cottontina, turned in to the Greenville shelter twice and last rescued by Julianne, is still missing.
+Cottontina, turned into the Greenville shelter twice and last rescued by Julianne, is still missing.

 - Belton Police Department (864)338-8448